baturalpguven/baturalpguven/README.md

 In this fast-paced tech world, I believe continuous learning is essential.
 Currently, I am exploring advanced topics in DDPMs, inverse problems, and their applications in real-world scenarios.

 🌟 Let's Collaborate:
 I'm excited to collaborate on interesting projects and contribute to open-source initiatives.
-If you're working on something related to DDPMs, inverse problems, or any fascinating tech, don't hesitate to share it with me.
+If you're working on something related to generative models, inverse problems, wireless communications, or any fascinating tech, don't hesitate to share it with me.
 Together, we can make a positive impact in the tech and research community.

 Happy coding! 😊